 OUR CONTINUUM OF SERVICES

-Over the past four decades, our programs have become focused on meeting the needs of Denver’s most vulnerable population: Single mothers with children and single women experiencing homelessness.
+Over the past four decades, the programs at Sacred Heart House of Denver have become focused on meeting the needs of Denver’s most vulnerable population: Single mothers with children and single women experiencing homelessness.

-Today, we provide a Continuum of Services through our In-House Stabilization, Follow-Up and Transitional Housing Programs to enable them to move to stable housing and achieve and maintain self-sufficiency.
+Today, a Continuum of Services provided through the In-House Stabilization, Follow-Up and Transitional Housing Programs enables them to move to stable housing and achieve and maintain self-sufficiency.

 OUR IN-HOUSE STABILIZATION PROGRAM

-Through its In-House Stabilization Program, Sacred Heart House of Denver provides safe shelter and emergency services to meet the basic human needs of the women and children we serve.
-Through individualized case management focused on securing stable housing, women are provided with housing, education, employment, health care, counseling and child care referrals to address the issues that led to their homelessness.
+Through its In-House Stabilization Program, Sacred Heart House of Denver provides temporary housing and emergency services to meet the basic human needs of these women and children.
+Through individualized case management and referrals to community resources, women secure housing and address the issues that led to their homelessness.

-Twice-weekly Life Skills classes, presented in collaboration with other Denver service providers, teach the six mothers with children and three single women residing at Sacred Heart House of Denver at any given time problem-solving skills and familiarize them with community resources.
-They offer information on such subjects as conflict management, parenting, budgeting, resume writing/interview skills, abuse/domestic violence, personal growth/self-esteem and health and nutrition.
+Twice-weekly Life Skills classes, presented in collaboration with other Denver service providers, teach the six mothers with children and three single women residing at Sacred Heart House of Denver at any given time problem-solving skills.
+They offer information on such subjects as conflict management, parenting, budgeting, resume writing/interview skills, abuse/domestic violence, personal growth/self-esteem and health and nutrition to enhance their stabilization.

-Housed in a relatively small building, Sacred Heart House of Denver provides shelter and supportive services in a warm, homelike atmosphere, allowing its residents to feel as comfortable as they would feel in a loving home.
+Housed in a relatively small building, Sacred Heart House of Denver provides temporary housing and supportive services in a warm, homelike atmosphere, allowing residents to feel as comfortable as they would feel in a loving home.
 Responsibility is emphasized through participation in evening and Saturday chores.
-After 30 to 60 days, with frequent case management meetings and the support of our staff, a resident who is committed to self-sufficiency is ready to move to stable housing, usually a transitional housing program.
-If her housing is not immediately available, the case manager helps her arrange an interim stay at a collaborating agency.
+After 30 to 60 days, with frequent case management meetings and the support of dedicated staff, a resident who is committed to self-sufficiency is ready to move to stable housing, usually a transitional housing program.
+If her housing is not immediately available, a case manager helps her arrange an interim stay at a collaborating agency.
 When she moves, she remains connected to Sacred Heart House of Denver as part of the Follow-Up Program.

 OUR FOLLOW-UP PROGRAM